hunterxcobby/100-days-of-code/log.md

    - Resolved an issue where the program termination didn't release the terminal properly.

 6. **Planning for Next Session:**
-   - Discussed plans for creating a separate module for the phonebook operations.
+   - learned plans for creating a separate module for the phonebook operations.
    - Outlined steps for integrating C program execution with Python.

 7. **Next Steps:**